9 Reasons to Quit Your Job As Soon As You Can

 That’s when I joined Amway.
 I took a job selling parking control systems during the day and showed the Amway opportunity nearly every night.
 No such thing as leads in those days so it was hard work prospecting people and getting front of them.

 In 1994 I learned about the internet and loved it.
 Especially liked chat but in those days it was really quite difficult to use.
 So I got a bunch of programmers together and we built a really revolutionary, easy to use chat program which used avatars and simulated text to speech.
+It went nowhere.

 Later we learned how to sell memberships to websites and did rather